Sky-High Dental Costs Affect Your Health and Wallet

 The new filling was fine.
 The visit, with a cleaning, cost less than $50.

-Kerry Baker is the author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best tools on the web to learn Spanish free, all organized into lesson plans that keep learning interesting, and you motivated.
+Hola, I'm Kerry Baker and am the author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best tools on the web to learn Spanish free, all organized into lesson plans that keep learning interesting, and you motivated.

-Most recently, she released "If Only I Had a Place," a guide to renting luxuriously for less in Mexico, for aspiring expats planning their first long-term stay.
+"If Only I Had a Place," a guide to renting luxuriously for less in Mexico, for aspiring expats planning their first long-term stay.
 Renting in Mexico is different, with both advantages and disadvantages to renting in the U.S. This book gives you a complete system to support the richest possible expat experience.